MohammedTausif/typescript-journey/README.md

 - Learned about Type Guards for runtime type checking
 - Explored Utility Types like `Partial`, `Readonly`, and `Pick`
 - Worked with Intersection Types to combine multiple types
 - Understood Conditional Types for dynamic type definitions

+### Day 7: Decorators and Namespaces in TypeScript
+- Learned about Class and Method Decorators for adding metadata and enhancing functionality
+- Practiced working with Namespaces to organize code
+- Reinforced understanding of Import/Export for module management in TypeScript